Technology

 Read More: Why Your Non-Mobile Friendly Website is Costing You Money

-“With a continued increase in mobile browsing and shopping, consumers will be increasingly more comfortable making larger value purchases on their mobile devices,” said Paul Rouke, founder & CEO, PRWD in blog post by Econsultancy.
+“With a continued increase in mobile browsing and shopping, consumers will be increasingly more comfortable making larger value purchases on their mobile devices,” said Paul Rouke, founder & CEO, PRWD in a blog post by Econsultancy.

 Not only does going mobile help you to connect with a larger audience but data shows that mobile shoppers tend to spend more.
 In fact, cart sizes can range from 35 percent to 50 percent larger depending on what is being sold compared to traditional desktop shopping carts.